adamk72/consulting_website/src/pages/resume.md

 Oct 2014 – Mar 2015 @ _Austin, TX_

-- Originally hired to develop the on-shore software team; this was replaced by an off-shore solution in strategic shift.
-- Provided root cause analysis and solutions for a number of weak process points, including bug tracking and documentation management, reducing the time to fix urgent, business impacting issues.
+- Led the creation and management of a new software team to deliver strategic company initiatives.
+- Provided technical expertise to identify and address process weaknesses, minimizing risks in cloud and client services.
-- Managed transition of the company’s primary Verizon product from IPv4 systems to support IPv6.
+- Successfully transitioned the company's primary product from IPv4 to support IPv6 on Amazon AWS EC2 & ELB instances.
+- Facilitated smooth product releases by collaborating with business account teams at major wireless service companies, including Verizon, Sprint, and US Cellular.

 ### Intel Corporation ~ Operations Program Manager
 #### Semiconductor Manufacturing

 Aug 2011 – Oct 2014 @ _Hillsboro, OR_

-- Headed review committee to determine DevOps and application lifecycle systems solutions for the newly formed department.
-- System included project management, continuous integration and testing, and policies for data migration, security, backup and recovery solutions.
-- Sourced, reviewed and provided detailed analysis of contracted software components to ensure compatibility and overall usability by business unit.
-- Implemented full-stack project management and Agile/DevOps system for a team of 100+ developers.
-  - *Before*: Seven unique multi-million dollar projects languished for lack of metrics.
-  - *After*: Three projects moved to completion; millions of dollars were saved by not continuing on with those projects that could no longer be justified after seeing adequate data.
+- Successfully implemented Agile/DevOps system and project management methodology for 100+ developers, resulting in the completion of three projects and saving millions of dollars by discontinuing unnecessary projects based on data analysis.
+- Improved metrics tracking, leading to better decision-making and resource allocation, ultimately increasing efficiency and productivity.

 ### Viva!
 Vision, Inc. ~ Director of Software Development & IT Operations